 Even when your Crohn’s is in remission, you may have a low body weight because your body doesn’t properly absorb nutrients.
 You may require extra calories in your diet to counteract the body’s inefficient absorption of calories from food.
 You also may require a diet that’s free of specific components, for instance:

 Every person’s needs are different, which is why it’s important to work closely with healthcare professionals to devise an individualized dietary plan.

 General Guidelines for Weight Maintenance

-The following guidelines, suggested by the National Institutes of Health and the Crohn’s and Colitis Foundation of America, may alleviate symptoms and help you maintain a healthy body weight, and/or help prolong disease remission.
+The following guidelines, suggested by the Crohn’s and Colitis Foundation of America, may alleviate symptoms, help you maintain a healthy body weight, and help prolong disease remission.

 - Drink plenty of water throughout the day (in relatively small portions).

 - Eat small portions regularly throughout the day.

 - Minimize or eliminate foods that are high in fiber, including beans, nuts, seeds, raw vegetables, and popcorn.

 - Avoid fatty foods, including fried foods, and heavy cream or butter-laden sauces.